-Surprisingly, the largest asset class in the world, still manage their buildings with more art than science.
-Largely dependent on manual processes and personal relationships, building operations have only recently become more exacting.
+Surprisingly, real estate is still largely dependent on manual processes and personal relationships, building operations have only recently become more exacting.

 This is not necessarily coming easy; most owners and operators would still prefer to stick with a vendor or partner they know than to follow the cold, hard data.
 But will this change?
 If so, how soon?Read More

 The internet of things, big data, machine learning, artificial intelligence, smart buildings.
 Even for those in the industry, it’s hard to tell what’s real and what is just hype.

 One thing is certain.
 Commercial real estate companies are deploying technology today that is revolutionizing how they manage their assets.Read More